vdsabev/overstate/README.md

 ```

 ### Arrow Functions
 Be careful with those if you're using `this` inside your model functions - as expected, it would refer to the parent context.
-Class methods defined as arrow might also not work very well with Derpy.
+Class methods defined as arrow functions might not work very well with Derpy either.

 ## Other FAQs
 ### Can I do funky stuff like return new actions dynamically, for code splitting and whatnot?